pratham2003/cfcommunity/wp-content/plugins/wp-fb-autoconnect/readme.txt

 2. Login to your Wordpress admin panel and activate the plugin.
 3. Navigate to Settings -> WP-FB AutoConn.
 4. Enter your App ID and Secret (obtained above), and click "Save."
 5. If you're using BuddyPress, a Facebook button will automatically be added to its built-in login panel.
-If not, navigate to Appearance -&gt; Widgets and add the WP-FB AutoConnect widget to your sidebar.
+If not, navigate to Appearance -> Widgets and add the WP-FB AutoConnect widget to your sidebar.

 That's it - users should now be able to use the widget to login to your blog with their Facebook accounts.